centau/vide/docs/api/reactivity-dynamic.md

     When the source table updates, a component is generated for each index in the table.

-    - For any added index, the `transform` function is run in a new stable scope to produce an instance that is cached.
+    - For any added index, the `constructor` function is run in a new stable scope to produce an instance that is cached.
     - For any removed index, the stable scope for that index is destroyed.

-    The `transform` function is called with:
+    The `constructor` function is called with:

     1. A *source containing the index's value*.
     2. The *index itself*.

-    Anytime an existing index's value changes, the `transform` function is not rerun, instead, that index's corresponding source is updated with the new value.
+    Anytime an existing index's value changes, the `constructor` function is not rerun, instead, that index's corresponding source is updated with the new value.

     Returns a source holding an array of instances currently shown.

+    Destruction of the scope can be delayed by returning the number of seconds to delay by, after the component.

 - **Example**